-Then go to oXygen's Preferences->Data Sources and press the New button.
-Insert an unique data source name and select MarkLogic in the Type dropbox.
+Then go to Preferences / Data Sources and press the New button (the icon that looks like a plus sign).
+Insert a unique data source name and select MarkLogic in the Type drop-down list.

 More information about configuring a MarkLogic datasource can be found in the user manual: http://www.oxygenxml.com/doc/ug-editor/tasks/configure-marklogic-datasource.html#configure-marklogic-datasource

-Start by choosing a unique connection name and set the Data Source combo box to the already configured MarkLogic data source.
+Start by choosing a unique connection name and set the Data Source combo box to the preconfigured MarkLogic data source.
 In the XDBC Host field specify the name or IP address of the XDBC server.

 In the WebDAV URL field you can specify an URL pointing to a MarkLogic WebDAV server.
 This URL will be used for browsing and editing resource.
 The WebDAV URL has the following structure: http://<host>:<port>.

 MarkLogic supports XQuery interrogations over the stored XML content.
-For example if you like to create a XQuery to generate a report with the billing contact data from the latest purchase notifications.
-You can open an XQuery editor (New->XQuery), configure the transformation scenario to match the MarkLogic connection for the transformer field, write the XQuery and then execute it.
+For example, if you want to create a XQuery to generate a report with the billing contact data from the latest purchase notifications.
+You can open an XQuery editor (New / XQuery), configure the transformation scenario to match the MarkLogic connection for the transformer field, write the XQuery and then execute it.